-Creating a Social Media Strategy For Business in 2021 and Beyond
+Social Media Strategy For Your Business

-The time to start thinking about creating a social media strategy for business is finally here.
+The time to start thinking about creating a social media strategy for business is here.
 It might be a foreign concept, but the goals of this blog post are to show you that it doesn’t have to be difficult and to hopefully get you moving in the right direction creating your business’ social media strategy.

-Before we get to our step-by-step guide, let’s start thinking about your social media strategy for business by addressing the five Ws.
+Before we get to our step-by-step guide, let’s start thinking about your social media strategy for business by addressing the five W’s.

 What?